atompie/framework/README.md

 ```

 Now create dependency trait.
 It describes where the provider should be injected.
-For example CalculatorDependency defines that for method  divide if you add
+For example UserDependency defines that for method load if you add
 parameter UserRepository it will run UserRepositoryProvider that provides
 class UserRepository.
 Notice that $oConfig if injected by the framework
 as it is a global variable that no provider in the application can deliver without